amityouk/documents/documents.md

 EKS (Elastic Container Service for Kubernetes)- The tool allows you to Kubernetes on Amazon cloud environment without installation.

 10. IAM (Identity and Access Management)— IAM is a secure cloud security service which helps you to manage users, assign policies, form groups to manage multiple users.

 11. Amazon RDS- This Database AWS service is easy to set up, operate, and scale a relational database in the cloud.

 12. AWS Auto Scaling— The service allows you to automatically scale your resources up and down based on metrics.

 13. Amazon CloudWatch: The tools monitor AWS resources like Amazon EC2 and Amazon RDS DB Instances.
 It also allows you to monitor custom metrics created by user’s applications and services.

 14. AWS Lambda is an event-driven, serverless computing service that lets you run code without provisioning or managing servers.

 What is AMI in AWS EC2?
 Instances and AMIs - Amazon Elastic Compute Cloud

 15. An Amazon Machine Image (AMI) is a template that contains a software configuration (for example, an operating system, an application server, and applications)

 16. IgW allows both inbound and outbound access to the internet whereas the NAT Gateway only allows outbound access.

 17. NAT gateway gives cloud resources without public IP addresses access to the internet without exposing those resources to incoming internet connections

 18. Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 It monitors the health of its registered targets, and routes traffic only to the healthy targets.
 Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers.

 19. A security group acts as a firewall that controls the traffic allowed to and from the resources in your virtual private cloud (VPC).

 ```
 ```
 #################################DATABASE#################################
-There are two types of SQL databases: relational (SQL) and non-relational (NoSQL) Relational Database Service (Amazon RDS)
+There are two types of SQL databases: relational (SQL) and non-relational (NoSQL) Relational Database Service (Amazon RDS) exm.
 MySQL, PostgreSQL

 sudo grep "A temporary password" /var/log/mysqld.log